stacktracejs/stacktrace.js/README.md

 * Konqueror 3.5+
 * Flock 1.0+

-Working (readable, valid stack trace) but not perfectly formatted on:
+Working (readable, valid stack trace) but not perfectly tested on:
 * Chrome 1+
 * Opera 7+